-Background: Accreditation is one of the macro trends shaping the future of public health practice and the Community Guide is a decision-making tool used to select evidence-based interventions.
-Although Local Health Departments (LHDs) seeking accreditation use The Community Guide, the association between the two remains unknown.
-The purpose of this study was to determine whether accreditation engagement influences the extent to which LHDs use The Community Guide.
+Accreditation is one of the macro trends shaping the future of public health practice, and The Community Guide to Preventive Services is a decision-making tool used to select evidence-based interventions.
+Although local health departments (LHDs) seeking accreditation use The Community Guide, the relationship between the two remains unknown.
+The purpose of this study was to determine whether accreditation engagement is associated with the extent to which LHDs use The Community Guide.

-Methods: Data from the National Association of County and City Health Officials’ 2016 Profile of LHDs were examined for associations between accreditation engagement with the use of The Community Guide.
+Data from the National Association of County and City Health Officials' 2016 Profile of LHDs were examined for associations between accreditation engagement and the use of The Community Guide.

-Roba, Assegid, Brianna Williams, Kristie Cason Waterfield, Gulzar H. Shah.
+Roba, Assegid A., Brianna Williams, Kristie C. Waterfield, Gulzar H. Shah.